samergul/EmployeeMangementSystem/Home.md

 ### Git beginner's guide

+All of Team Dynamite's projects are hosted on Github.
+We recommend using Atlassian's SourceTree git client for source control management.
+This guide should help you get started on the path to contributing to Dynamite's project.

 * Overview: [Getting started with SourceTree, Git and git-flow](https://github.com/GSoft-SharePoint/Dynamite/wiki/Getting-started-with-SourceTree,-Git-and-git-flow)
 * Git step-by-step:
     * Part 1: [Cloning a new repo from github.com with SourceTree, initializing gitflow](https://github.com/GSoft-SharePoint/Dynamite/wiki/Git-step-by-step:-Part-1)